daveho/DIY8bit/Episode17/HardwareDesign/README.md

 # Hardware design

-This directory is intended to be a running up-to-date version of the hardware design.
+This is a snapshot of the hardware design for [Episode 17](..), in which we test a fixed version of the CPU and glue logic PCB.

-The system is named "F68".
-There is no particular significance to this name other than it's short, and the "68" signifies the 6809 CPU.
+Note that the most up-to-date hardware design is always in the [HardwareDesign](../../HardwareDesign) directory in the top level of the project.